Sau1707/ToolsList/README.md

 [Alphafold](https://alphafold.ebi.ac.uk/): 3D structure of 200 million protein create by an IA.
 Could be instresting to create a game out of that

 ## Tecnologies:
-[Stremio](https://www.stremio.com/): Open souce film streaming torrent, very well done \
+[Codesphere](https://codesphere.com/): An online editor with one click to production [Stremio](https://www.stremio.com/): Open souce film streaming torrent, very well done \
 [Libgen](https://libgen.rs/): Find and download any book for free \
 [Ifixit](https://www.ifixit.com/): Repair guides for every thing, written by everyone